lbdyck/zfstools/README.md

 ## Dependencies
  - This ISPF dialog utilizes the STEMEDIT utility which can be found on the [CBTTape](https://www.cbttape.org/) FILE 183.
  - Some elements of the dialog require the user to have SuperUser capability.
- - the zLSOF option on the menu requires access to SYS1.SBPXEXEC where IBM ships this exec.
+ - The zLSOF option on the menu requires access to SYS1.SBPXEXEC where IBM ships this exec.

 ## Overview
 zFSTools is an ISPF dialog that combines home grown and IBM dialogs to